siggib007/PiVault/README.md

 # PiVault
 This is a very simply CLI based secrets manager written in python and tested on python 3.6, 3.7 and 3.10 to some various levels.
-At the time of this writing I've included support for the following storage engines and it's been tested under the stated operating system
+At the time of this writing I've included support for the following storage engines and it's been tested under the stated operating system.
+Even though it is intended as CLI secrets manager there is a GUI option, just pass "gui" as a parameter and the GUI will start.

 - File System: Windows 10, Windows 11, ubuntu 18, ubuntu 20, OpenBSD and MacOS
 - Redis: Windows 10, Windows 11, ubuntu 18, ubuntu 20